hpssjellis/grants/latest-pitch.md

 - Problem to Solve: Helium connectivity in North America does not work with the present May 2021 Arduino examples.
 - Connecting is only the first step, simple sensors and actuator examples are also needed.

-- Solution: I plan to simplify getting Portenta sensors and machine learning working on the Helium Network.
+- Solution: I plan to simplify getting Portenta sensors and actuators working on the Helium Network.
 - First with basic connectivity, then simplifying Cayenne MQTT server presentation of the uploaded data.
 - (Update: Summer 2021) I have spent several months looking into solutions and now with recent improvements to the Arduino MKRWAN library I have 2 proven methods to connect to Helium in North America